xgmitt00-220814/Type1toUnicode/README.md

 If you copy+paste text from their web-based viewer, most of it will be OK.
 But if you download the original PDF and open it in Adobe Reader, the copied text will be garbled.
 Apparently, Internet Archive internally employs ABBYY FineReader to flatten and OCR such problematic PDF documents.

-Our scripts can preserve 100% document fidelity, but it can become rather laborious and the PDF files must meet several conditions.
+Our scripts can preserve 100% document fidelity, but the PDF files must meet several conditions.
 Here is a PDF sample before and after repair, provided under [fair use doctrine](https://en.wikipedia.org/wiki/Fair_use):

 [T1tU_sample.zip](https://github.com/xgmitt00-220814/Type1toUnicode/files/15382176/T1tU_sample.zip)

 # How to run the scripts

 There are actually two scripts in this repository, Type1toUnicode and opravAR.
 Both are available as Python sources and Windows executables (compiled with [PyInstaller 6.6.0](https://pyinstaller.org/en/stable/)).
 Python 3.12.3 was used during testing.
-You will probably need only Type1toUnicode, although what opravAR does is [explained below](#script-opravar-for-user-friendly-repair).
+You will probably need only Type1toUnicode, although what opravAR does is [explained in later chapter](#script-opravar-for-user-friendly-repair).
 The executables already contain all the necessary libraries, so they run right out the box.
 If you want to run the .py files, you will need following libraries:

 * pypdf				4.2.0			https://pypdf.readthedocs.io/en/stable/
 * jellyfish			1.0.3			https://github.com/jamesturk/jellyfish